stevenxchung/AWS-CSAA-ACloudGuru/Section 13 -- Extra Quizzes/README.md

 ## Scenario Based Questions

 **1. You have been asked to create VPC for your company.
-The VPC must support both Internet-facing web applications (ie they need to be publicly accessible) and internal private applications (i.e. they are not publicly accessible and can be accessed only over VPN).
+The VPC must support both Internet-facing web applications (i.e. they need to be publicly accessible) and internal private applications (i.e. they are not publicly accessible and can be accessed only over VPN).
 The internal private applications must be inside a private subnet.
 Both the internet-facing and private applications must be able to leverage at least three Availability Zones for high availability.
 At a minimum, how many subnets must you create within your VPC to achieve this?**
 * 6

 **2. You work for a cosmetic company which has their production website on AWS.
 The site itself is in a two-tier configuration with web servers in the front end and database servers at the back end.
 The site uses using Elastic Load Balancing and Auto Scaling.
 The databases maintain consistency by replicating changes to each other as and when they occur.
 This requires the databases to have extremely low latency.
 Your website needs to be highly redundant and must be designed so that if one availability zone goes offline and Auto Scaling cannot launch new instances in the remaining Availability Zones the site will not go offline.
 How can the current architecture be enhanced to ensure this?**